uknowmee/uknowmee/README.md

 I really like developing apps with combined patterns derived from DDD, modular monoliths, and microservices.

+I love vertical slices...

-Right now, I'm getting into self-hosted applications and having fun with Portainer <3.
+Right now, I'm getting into self-hosted applications and having fun with Portainer 💜.

 I really enjoy coding, especially at night....